-Owner/Engineer Paul Vazquez is a veteran of location recording and routinely records for artists on labels such as Sony, Glassnote, Sub Pop, French Kiss, Badabing and more at venues from NYC to D.C., including Bowery Ballroom, Le Poisson Rouge, Mercury Lounge, Highline Ballroom, Music Hall of Williamsburg, National Cathedral, 9:30 Club and more
+Paul Vazquez is a veteran of location recording and routinely records for artists on labels such as Sony, Glassnote, Sub Pop, French Kiss, Windup and more at venues from NYC to D.C., including Bowery Ballroom, Le Poisson Rouge, Mercury Lounge, Highline Ballroom, Music Hall of Williamsburg, National Cathedral, 9:30 Club and more.

-48 channel flight case remote recording, editing, mixing.
-48 Channels of back up recording, ambient mic package.
+48 channel flight case on site recording.
+48 Channels of back up recording, ISO transformer split, ambient microphone package .
+Editing and mixing services.

 My credits include